hotel occupancy rates

 1. Competitive Pricing

-When it comes to hotel competitive analysis, the importance of hotel pricing intelligence becomes massive.
-Because pricing is the most important thing hoteliers need to get right.
+When it comes to setting competitive pricing, the importance of hotel pricing intelligence becomes massive.

 Customers are highly price-sensitive irrespective of the field you are working in.